MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/dataverse/web-api-client-errors.md

 ---
 # Troubleshoot Dataverse Web API client errors

-This article describes common client errors you may encounter when using the [Dataverse Web API](/power-apps/developer/data-platform/webapi/overview) and how you can avoid them.
+This article describes common client errors you might encounter when using the [Dataverse Web API](/power-apps/developer/data-platform/webapi/overview) and how you can avoid them.

 ## Resource not found for the segment